Revolutionary-Games/Thrive/doc/learning_godot.md

 The [Class Reference](https://docs.godotengine.org/en/stable/classes/index.html)
 is a resource that should be used often by programmers, it contains information on all of the properties, methods and signals of each of Godot's nodes.
+By using an IDE that works well with Godot you can see the class reference directly in the IDE while coding.

 If you learn better with videos [GDQuest](https://www.youtube.com/c/Gdquest/videos) is a well known and high quality Godot tutorial channel.
 In addition there